Shyness, its definition, as well as others, for the sake of comparison.

 Image: Gentle Existence, acrylic, 20" x 24"

 I chose “Gentle Existence” for this blog because the work was inspired by nature and how I feel when I am in it.
-Whether looking out my studio window, sitting outside on my deck, walking along a trail or meditating in the open, I can do so without scrutiny from the sky, river, trees, birds, flowers, etc. I can be with whatever feelings I have at the moment and then set them free.
-Scream in anger in the middle of forest and let it go.
-Dream and wonder as I look out toward the sunrise marveling at the hues.
-I can be selfish, shy and selfless all at once.
-As I am alone, nature gives to me an abundance of beauty and I give to her my admiration for her magnificence and vastness.
+Whether looking out my studio window, sitting outside on my deck, walking along a trail, or meditating in the open, I can do so without scrutiny from the sky, river, trees, birds, flowers, etc. I can be with whatever feelings I have at the moment and then set them free.
+Scream in anger in the middle of the forest and let it go.
+Dream and wonder as I look out toward the sunrise, marveling at the hues.
+I can be selfish, shy, and selfless all at the same time.
+As I am alone, nature gives me an abundance of beauty, and I give to her my admiration for her magnificence and vastness.

 Deep and interesting blog about shyness, selfish and Selfless.
 Thank you.
 ‘Look into someone’s eyes’.
 This is so true.
 Just because a person is or is not smiling doesn’t mean they’re truly happy, content, angry or sad.